International Cooperation on Civil Justice

 The EU promotes multilateral conventions in its relations with third countries in order to rely on a common legal framework on a wide range of issues.
 The aim is to enhance EU values, promote trade and protect EU citizens and businesses at the global level.
 The main international partner of the EU on civil justice cooperation is the Hague Conference on Private International Law, of which the EU is a full Member since 2007.
 Other relevant organisations are Uncitral (United Nations Commission on International Trade Law) and Unidroit (International institute for the unification of private law), where the EU has an observer status.
 Conventions developed by these international organisations cover issues such as child protection ( in particular child support and prevention of child abduction), choice of court, recognition and enforcement of foreign judgments, security interests, insolvency or protection of vulnerable adults.

-So far, four major multilateral conventions have been negotiated by the Commission on behalf of the Union: the Lugano Convention with Norway, Switzerland and Iceland on jurisdiction, recognition and enforcement of judgments in civil and commercial matters basically extending the Union’s system to these three countries; the 2007 Hague Child Support Convention (ratified by the EU in 2014) and its Protocol on applicable law (concluded in 2010) ensuring the protection of children and spouses in need to maintenance beyond the EU’s borders; the 2005 Hague Choice of Court Convention, ratified by the EU in 2015, which ensures that a court chosen by parties is respected and the resulting judgment is recognised and enforced and the 2019 Hague Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters.
+So far, four major multilateral conventions have been negotiated by the Commission on behalf of the Union: the Lugano Convention with Norway, Switzerland and Iceland on jurisdiction, recognition and enforcement of judgments in civil and commercial matters basically extending the Union’s system to these three countries; the 2007 Hague Child Support Convention (ratified by the EU in 2014) and its Protocol on applicable law (concluded in 2010) ensuring the protection of children and spouses in need to maintenance beyond the EU’s borders; the 2005 Hague Choice of Court Convention, ratified by the EU in 2015, which ensures that a court chosen by parties is respected and the resulting judgment is recognised and enforced and the 2019 Hague Judgments Convention, which sets up a comprehensive system for the recognition and enforcement of foreign judgments in civil or commercial matters.